-Persistent storage systems provide a layer of virtual memory (navigated through pointers), which may outlive the process which accesses the persistent store [5, 27].
-Our approach complements persistent stores in that it provides a high-speed front-end transaction library which can be used in conjunction with the persistent store.
+Persistent storage systems provide a layer of virtual memory, (navigated though pointers), which may outlive the process that accesses the persistent store [28, 26].
+We believe that our approach complements persistent stores in that it provides a high-speed front-end trsansaction library that can be used in conjuction with the persistent store.

-The Harp file system uses replicated file servers to tolerate single server failures and speedups write operations as follows: each file server is equipped with a UPS to tolerate power failures, and disk accesses are removed from the critical path, by being replaced with communication between the primary and backup servers.
+The Harp file system uses replicated file servers to tolerate single server failures as follows: each file server is equipped with a UPS to tolerate power failures, and speedup synchronous write operations.
 Although PERSEAS and Harp use similar approaches (redundant power supplies and information replication) to survive both hardware and software failures, there are several differences, the most important being that our work is concerned mostly with user-level transaction-based systems that make lots of small read and write operations.
-In contrast, Harp runs at kernel level and is intended to be used as a file service.
+In contrast, Harp is a kernel-based file system that sustains hardware and software failure.

 Franklin, Carey, and Livny have proposed the use of remote main memory in a NOW as a large database cache .
 They validate their approach using simulation, and report very encouraging results.
 Griffioen et. al proposed the DERBY storage manager, that exploits remote memory and UPSs to reliably store a transaction's data .
 They simulate the performance of their system and provide encouraging results.